 Menopause and Diabetes

 The major question all women face regarding menopause is whether to take Hormone Replacement Therapy (HRT).
-Again, the benefits and risks for a woman with diabetes are similar as those for a woman without diabetes.
+Again, the benefits and risks for a woman with diabetes are similar to those for a woman without diabetes.
 Until recently, a good reason to take HRT was to protect you from heart disease.
-Recent research suggests that it may not protect you against heart disease so this isn't reason to use it alone if you have other reasons not to use it.
+Recent research suggests that it may not protect you against heart disease so this isn’t a reason to use it alone if you have other reasons not to use it.